+My name is Tom Grethen.
 I help people reach personal goals such as becoming a non-smoker, alleviating stress/anxiety and building self-confidence.
 Together, we examine and change current patterns of unhelpful thinking and behaviour by using relaxation, hypnosis, visualisation and suggestion along with some simple yet effective techniques that can help people reset their habitual patterns of thought and behaviour.

 I have always had a keen interest in philosophy and psychology and everything to do with the mind, but my background is actually quite different.
-During the 10 years I spent as a secondary school and college teacher of sociology and English in Europe and Asia, I could observe in my students and colleagues how the stresses and strains of modern life can cause all sorts of problems like stress, anxiety, low self-esteem and bad habits such as smoking and excessive drinking.
+During the one and half decades I have spent as a secondary school and college teacher of sociology and English in Europe and Asia, I could observe in my students and colleagues how the stresses and strains of modern life can cause all sorts of problems like stress, anxiety, low self-esteem and bad habits such as smoking and excessive drinking.
 As a young adult I had also suffered from these issues, so I know from personal experience what that feels like.
 Back then I used to see a hypnotherapist to get help, and he was the one who first introduced notions such as holistic healing to me.
 For some years, however, I didn’t give that too much thought and kept on suffering to some degree, despite the obvious benefits I got at the time from the hypnosis sessions.
-It was only when I finally started learning and practising yoga, meditation and Reiki that I began to find relief. *
+It was only when I finally started learning and practising yoga, vipassana meditation and Reiki that I began to find relief. *

 While some people might prefer to examine childhood issues or even past lives in order to get to the root causes of their present difficulties, that belongs to the realm of psychoanalysis and/or hypnoanalysis, and it is not what I do.
 It is a therapeutic approach based on the supposed benefit of emotional catharsis and arbitrary interpretation rather than evidence, and it typically requires a considerable number of sessions of ‘talk therapy’ before there is any relief as it can encourage people to identify with their ‘story’ and dwell on the past instead of constructively focusing on the present moment in order to find effective solutions that can help build a better future.